 What's all that about?
 Basically, utilities want to pay a fair market price for solar but also want solar-providing customers to pay their share of the grid cost and not constructively pick the pockets of non-solar ratepayers.
 (Source).
 Here's my grid-operator friend's take on it (he incorporates the concept into a larger discussion of solar's value):

 This October, 2013 article, by the way, touts California's overall solar program as a success thus far.
 In October, 2013 the state passed legislation uncorking its net metering bottle and upping its goal to 33% renewable energy by 2002.
 (Source).
+Arizona, meanwhile, is seeing a big fight over minimum fees to charge solar residential customers.
+This 2015 lawsuit by a PV maker is particularly interesting, in that the maker accuses a "solar-fee" imposing utility of anti-competitive conduct.

 Anyway, Georgia law calls Net Metering "Bidirectional Metering."
 O.C.G.A. § 46-3-52(1) ("'Bidirectional metering' means measuring the amount of electricity supplied by an electric service provider and the amount fed back to the electric service provider by the customer's distributed generation facility using the same meter") (emphasis added).
 And O.C.G.A. § 46-3-52(5) defines people like me (grid-tied, rooftop solar array owners) as the owner of a "Distributed generation facility":